wriggling/away/README.md

 - Soon to be more features.

 ## Source
 Why isn't this open source?
 Because this is made for Discord Packers and unfortunately they love to skid shit, but if you think this is a logger.
-Join [hooterz server](https://discord.gg/hooterz) and dm @cxcvc on Discord and I will show all proof this is safe for you to use.
+Dm me on Discord and I will show all proof this is safe for you to use.

 ## Help and Support
-THIS WAS MADE BY @maneuvered ON DISCORD, If you have any issues or doubts regarding this, feel free to [contact me](https://discord.com/users/849210979404218368).
+THIS WAS MADE BY Chex, If you have any issues or doubts regarding this, feel free to [contact me](https://discord.com/users/849210979404218368).

 ---